Sir Howard Morrison's daughter, Donna Grant, admits four fraud offences

 • The Big Read: The $25 million student funding scandal

+She used her positions to fraudulently obtain funding from Te Whare Wānanga o Awanuiārangi and the Tertiary Education Commission.

+This afternoon, before Justice Graham Lang at the High Court at Rotorua, Grant admitted the charges relating to these three organisations.

-She stood and leaned forward with her hands on the front of the dock, and in a softly spoken voice, she pleaded guilty as each charge was read to her.
+She leaned forward with her hands on the front of the dock, and in a softly spoken voice, she pleaded guilty as each charge was read to her.

 She admitted three charges of dishonestly using documents.